odelai/rgb/README.md

     6. the resulting images are in datasets/result/<dataset_name>

 Pass the name of the dataset in place of <dataset_name>.
-Pass the examined label in <label>, if you want to keep all of labels then label=0.
+Pass the examined label in place of <label>, if you want to keep all of labels then label=0.